 Brands can rely on social listening and social media monitoring tools to track social media conversations and sentiments involved in comments, mentions, or messages.

-By inspecting these, brands can discover possible issues that might damage their reputation and respond to audience concerns.
+By inspecting these, brands can identify potential issues that could damage their reputation and respond to audience concerns.

 Tracking website behavior

-Monitoring audience behavior for a brand can offer much-needed data into what audiences are willing to buy.
+Monitoring audience behavior for a brand can offer much-needed data on what audiences are willing to buy.

-It also highlights possible issues associated with the brand’s conversation funnel, like product pages getting enough traffic but no or fewer conversions.
+It also highlights potential issues with the brand's conversion funnel, such as product pages receiving sufficient traffic but experiencing few or no conversions.

 So, personalization through customer intelligence is the only solution to enhance product recommendations.